francescogerardomarra/its/modulo27/37_rest_resources.md

 Example: `https://`

 ### 1.2 Subdomain (Optional)
 A subdomain is a prefix to the domain name, typically used to organize different sections or services of a website.
-In many cases, `www` is used as a subdomain, but it can be anything (e.g., `blog`, `shop`, etc.).
+In many cases, `www` is used as a subdomain, but it can be anything (e.g. `blog`, `shop`, etc.).
 Not all URLs have a subdomain.

 Example: `www` in `www.example.com` is a subdomain.